gamedevpl/gamedev-cloud/README.md

 Backlog must be stored by all clients, so when current host gets disconnected, the new host will have same data.

+Chat will be persistent as long as there is someone connected to proxy server on "consolechat" channel.

 Example: persistent chat
 ------------------------